The Information Dynamics of Generative Diffusion: Information Theory

 Now consider the case where a lazy oracle forgot to select a word in advance and decides instead to answer the questions at random under the probability determined by the sizes $N^0_j$ and $N^1_j$, which we assume to be fixed given the questions.
-Strikingly, this reformulation does not make any observable difference from the point of view of the interrogator as each (randomly sampled) answer equally reduces the space of possible words and it results in the same entropy reduction, until a final guess can be offered.
-Therefore, the game of Twenty Questions with a random oracle can be interpreted as a sequential generative process where the state at 'time' $j$ is given by a binary string $a_{1:j}$ with Markov transition probabilities
+Strikingly, this reformulation does not make any observable difference from the point of view of the interrogator as each (randomly sampled) answer equally reduces the space of possible words and it results in the same entropy reduction, until~a final guess can be offered.
+Therefore, the~game of Twenty Questions with a random oracle can be interpreted as a sequential generative process where the state at 'time' $j$ is given by a binary string $a_{1:j}$ with Markov transition probabilities

-The conditional entropy rate $\Delta H_j$ determines how much information is transferred from 'time' $j$ to the final generation.
+The conditional entropy rate $\Delta H_j$ determines how much information is transferred from 'time' $j$ to the final~generation.

-As we shall see, the reverse diffusion process can be seen as analogous to this 'generative game' with the score function playing the part of the interrogator and the noise $\boldsymbol{\epsilon}_t$ playing the role of the oracle.
-Like in the interrogator in the generative Twenty Questions game, the score function can reduce the information transfer by tilting the probabilities of the stochastic increments out of uniformity, which reduces the impact of the noise.
-This phenomenon is related to the divergence of the vector field induced by the score function, which causes amplification of small perturbations during the generative dynamics.
-We will also see that the phenomenon is connected to the branching of paths of fixed-points of the score and consequently to the phenomenon of generative phase transitions and spontaneous symmetry breaking \citep{raya2023spontaneous}.
+\textls[-15]{As we shall see, the~reverse diffusion process can be seen as analogous to this 'generative game' with the score function playing the part of the interrogator and the noise $\boldsymbol{\epsilon}_t$ playing the role of the oracle.
+Like in the interrogator in the generative Twenty Questions game, the~score function can reduce the information transfer by tilting the probabilities of the stochastic increments out of uniformity, which reduces the impact of the noise.
+This phenomenon is related to the divergence of the vector field induced by the score function, which amplifies small perturbations during generative dynamics.
+We will also see that the phenomenon is connected to the branching of paths of fixed points of the score and consequently to the phenomenon of generative phase transitions and spontaneous symmetry breaking \citep{raya2023spontaneous}. }